Najihh/OTPView/README.md

 ## Description

 OTPView is meant to be a highly customizable OTP / Pin View for android.
 It supports customization for text styling, background styling, and dimensional styling.
-It defines the view as 3 segments:
+It defines the view as 4 segments:
 * The Highlighted Item
 * The Empty Item
 * The filled Item
+* The error Item

 Each type can be customized separately, with the empty item being the default.